+(j) The available capacity for each hour for the next seven days.
+For day one, and for day two following the execution of the Day-Ahead Reliability Unit Commitment (DRUC) on day one, the available capacity will be the sum of the values calculated in paragraphs (a) and (g) above, except that for IRRs the forecasted output will be used instead of COP values, and Direct Current Tie (DC Tie) Exports will be subtracted.
+For the remaining hours of the seven days, the available capacity will be calculated as the sum of the Seasonal HSLs for non-IRR Generation Resources including seasonal Private Use Network capacity and the forecasted output for IRRs minus the total capacity of accepted or approved Resource Outages.

+(k) The available capacity for reserves for each hour, which will be the available capacity calculated in paragraph (j) above minus the forecasted Demand for that hour.

 6.5.9.3.1 Operating Condition Notice

 (1) ERCOT will issue an Operating Condition Notice (OCN) to inform all QSEs of a possible future need for more Resources due to conditions that could affect ERCOT System reliability.
 OCNs are for informational purposes only, and ERCOT exercises no additional operational authority with the issuance of this type of notice, but may solicit additional information from QSEs in order to determine whether the issuance of an Advisory, Watch, or Emergency Notice is warranted.
 The OCN is the first of four levels of communication issued by ERCOT in anticipation of a possible Emergency Condition.